Skip to main content

 2. Scroll down to the RefNumber Validation Setup section

-3. Make sure Version is set to: Version 2
+3. Within the Setup section, make sure Version is set to: Version 2

-4. Enter your validator's URL into the Validator URL field
+4. Within the Credentials section, enter your validator's URL into the Validator URL field

 5. If you wish to use the Passcode feature (see security section above) then fill this field out as well (otherwise leave it blank)